sonec/compare-sites/README.md

 # Usage for one domains

-This will take a screenshot of a website and attach it to each test for review in the html reporter
+This will take cross browser screenshots of the first website in domains.json and attach it to each test for review in the html reporter

 ```
-npx playwright test --reporter html
+npx playwright test cross_browser.spec.ts --reporter html
+npx playwright show-report
 ```

 # Usage for two domains